gustavoperess/gustavoperess/README.md

 ### Hello! 👋 I'm Gustavo Moreira,
 <hr>
-- Full stack dev graduated in applied web development, who has recently finished a bootcamp at Makers academy.
+- I am a Full Stack Developer with a degree in Applied Web Development, and I recently completed a bootcamp at Makers Academy.
+- I am currently searching for Junior Software Developer roles.

-- I am currently working on various personal projects, below are some of the the techs that I have been using the most lately
+- I have been working on various personal projects, and below are some of the technologies I have been using most recently.

 <hr>
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg" title="Python" alt="Python" width="40" height="40"/>&nbsp;